solo45/Powerscript/README.md

 ## Script Style Guide

-**For all contributors and future contributors to PowerSploit, I ask that you follow this style guide when writing your scripts/modules.**
+**For all contributors and future contributors to Powerscript, I ask that you follow this style guide when writing your scripts/modules.**

 * Avoid Write-Host **at all costs**.
 PowerShell functions/cmdlets are not command-line utilities!
 Pull requests containing code that uses Write-Host will not be considered.
 You should output custom objects instead.
 For more information on creating custom objects, read these articles:
    * <http://blogs.technet.com/b/heyscriptingguy/archive/2011/05/19/create-custom-objects-in-your-powershell-script.aspx>